jbush001/NyuziProcessor/README.md

 <img align="right" src="https://github.com/jbush001/NyuziProcessor/wiki/teapot-icon.png">

-This project is a multi-core SIMD processor designed for highly parallel computation.
-It is implemented in SystemVerilog and runs in simulation and on FPGA.
+This project is a multi-core, SIMD processor designed for highly parallel computation.
+Implemented in SystemVerilog, it runs in simulation and on FPGA.
+The design is based on a hybrid of GPU and CPU concepts.
 A C++ toolchain based on LLVM generates code for its custom instruction set.
-With a modern, GPU-like design, it is useful as a tool for microarchitecture experimentation, performance analysis, and parallel software development.
+With a modern, pipelined implementation, it is useful as a platform for microarchitecture experimentation, performance analysis, and parallel software development.

 License: GPLv2/LGPLv2.